spravo13/gur/README.md

 This started as just a simple file to log current memory usage, but from there it has grown.
 I origally defined it by calling it "a bash script to take note of current usage" This description is still pretty accurate.
-It creates a directory (~/usage) and it creates a date folder every time you log usage and in there it keeps the actual data in a file based on the time.
-You can also use `gur -t`;  as shown below.
-To stop this use `gur -k`
+It creates a directory (~/usage) and it creates a date folder every time you log usage and in there it keeps the actual data in a file based on the time. view other features below.

 | Option | Description                 |
 | ------ | --------------------------- |